siberianfox/g2wiki/Diagnostics.md

-This page describes system diagnostics that are avaailabole in G2
+This page describes system diagnostics that are available in G2

 ###Diagnostic Groups
 The following diagnostic groups can be enabled at compile time.
 The main use of these groups is to include them in status reports for planner diagnostics.